Banri Kaieda: Opposition leader

 Noda resigned as president of the DPJ to accept responsibility for its defeat in the 2012 election.
 The resulting DPJ presidential election was held on 25 December 2012, which was contested by Kaieda and Sumio Mabuchi.
 It was eventually won by Kaieda with 90 votes to Mabuchi's 54 votes.
 It was suggested that his rise to the leadership could lead to cooperation with Ozawa, who had left the DPJ during 2012 due to Noda's pushing through of a consumption tax increase.

 After the 2013 House of Councillors election, in which the DPJ suffered another defeat, Kaieda reportedly approached Naoto Kan and asked him to leave the party after he defied party policy by endorsing a non-DPJ candidate.

 Despite the DPJ recovering a few seats in the 2014 snap election, Kaieda lost his district seat.
 He resigned as leader of the DPJ and Katsuya Okada succeeded him as president of the DPJ.

 Constitutional Democratic Party

 Kaieda joined the newly formed Constitutional Democratic Party of Japan in 2017, following the breakup of the Democratic Party.
 He re-won the Tokyo 1st district seat in the 2017 general election after a closely contested race with Miki Yamada.
+After being defeated in the 2021 general election and being saved by a PR seat, he was reelected in the 2024 general election.